casangi/testviper/README.md

 - test_basic_xradio.py

 ## Workflows for build and test
-.github/workflows....yaml files
-Steps to have in the workflows

-- build toolviper
-- build xradio
+The initial integration_test_linux.yml workflow will:
+ - build each components in editable mode on their main branch.
-- run unit tests
+ - install the testviper dependencies for tests
-- run component/stakeholder tests
+ - run all unit, stakeholder of each component and
-- run workflow integration tests
+ - run the integration tests stored in testviper.

 ## Setup with Virtual Environment
 Install the components and run the tests inside a virtual environment.
 This